 We’re all aware of the need to live in a more sustainable and environmentally friendly way, but at times this can feel like a very daunting task.
 The environmental gurus release videos like, “All my trash from an entire year fits in this one garbage bag”, or the minimalist bloggers explain the virtues of having not bought anything new for an entire calendar year.

 The truth is, while these so-called experts have the right intentions at heart, they make environmental living downright overwhelming for those of us who aren’t experts.
-But the truth is, there are small changes that you can make in your everyday life to make your lifestyle eco-friendlier.
+But the truth is, there are small changes that you can make in your everyday life that can be as simple as opting for reusable facial pads instead of disposable ones to make your lifestyle eco-friendlier.
 Keep reading to see what fits best into your life.

 Instead of Buying Something New, See If You Can Borrow